file9.ai

 Military and Security

-Wake Island plays a crucial role in U.S. military operations, serving as a trans-Pacific refueling stop for military aircraft.
-The island supports U.S. Missile Defense Agency testing activities and is managed by the U.S. Air Force.
+The defense of Wake Island is the responsibility of the United States, and it plays a critical role as a trans-Pacific refueling stop for military aircraft.
+The island also supports missile defense testing activities, managed by the US Air Force.

 Energy